oktadev/okta-blog/_source/_posts/2022-10-13-oktane-for-developers.md

 ## Developer workshops and presentations

-Our speakers are developers from Okta and Auth0, as well as engineers from around the world who work with our platform.
+Our speakers are developers from Okta and *Auth0 by Okta*, as well as engineers from around the world who work with our platform.
 They'll cover best practices for protecting your front-end and back-end with OAuth.
 You'll learn how Okta APIs and SDKs can help take care of authentication, authorization, and user management for your application.
 We're bringing our latest hands-on workshops and challenges (road-tested and refined at Developer Days), as well as 1:1 consultations with solutions architects to the Oktane Developer Hub.

 {% img blog/oktane22/oktane-schedule.jpg alt:"Developers admiring Oktane schedule" width:"800" %}{: .center-image }